 But if, after convincing the individual consuming the content to take action, you don’t actually provide them with a WAY to take action, your efforts will go wasted.

 For the most part, you want your content efforts to be subtle – you don’t want to indulge in the in-your-face marketing that irritates your consumers and drives them away – the exact opposite of what you are trying to achieve.

 But you need to give them an easy way to take the action you have convinced them to take – it is the only logical next step.
 And that is what an effective CTA button achieves.

-You provide cybersecurity consultation and have opted for email marketing to get more leads.
-You build up the fear and tell the reader that you can help.
+You provide cybersecurity consultation services.
+As a part of your marketing, you have opted for email marketing to get more leads.
+You build up the fear of cyber crimes and tell the reader that you can help.

 And then you say goodbye.